Hard Meat — “A Song of Summer”: Brace for the Obscure (60s rock)! — July 3, 2023

 Just click on the first blue block for a month to month subscription or the second blue block for a yearly subscription.

-Bill Fay — “Screams in the Ears”: Brace for the Obscure (60s rock)! — March 26, 2023
+The Dovers — “What Am I Gonna Do”: Brace for the Obscure (60s rock)! — June 19, 2023

 THE GREATEST SONGS OF THE 1960s THAT NO ONE HAS EVER HEARD

-(liner notes to the CD reissue of Bill Fay)
+liner notes to the Nuggets CD comp

 I have added a Facebook page for Brace for the Obscure 60s Rock!
 If you like what you read and hear and feel so inclined, please visit and “like” my Facebook page by clicking here.